Canterbury East railway station: History

 The station and its line were built by the London, Chatham & Dover Railway and opened on 9 July 1860 as Canterbury.
 To avoid confusion with the older station also called Canterbury, built by the South Eastern Railway, it was renamed to Canterbury East on 1 July 1889 while the SER station was renamed Canterbury West.

 The framework of the platform canopies were originally installed at the never-opened station at Lullingstone.

 The semaphore signals at the station were replaced with coloured lights in December 2011.
 The elevated signal box remains but is no longer in use, with signalling on the line operated from a control room at Gillingham.
 The signal box was given Grade II listed building status in 2013.

 Canterbury East's ticket barriers were removed in early 2011, as they were the only ones of the kind in the country and spare parts were no longer easy to obtain.
 Work began to install a new gate-line in October 2016.
 Coventry and Earlsfield are the only other stations to lose their ticket barriers.

-The station has a ticket office, an electronic ticket machine, a cafe and toilets.
-A footbridge and lifts were opened in 2021.